vsotog/AzureMonitorWebHookBot/README.md

  - https://docs.microsoft.com/en-us/azure/python/tutorial-vs-code-serverless-python-01
    The information in the link above will teach you how to create/debug/deploy python based function apps
  - update bot_url in script.
 This is the link that you obtain when you add "Incoming webhook" in google chat room.
+ - when you deploy app to azure - go to your favorite project and in setting configure service hook (Post via HTTP)